 Dr. Stoehr works as a Coastal Douglas-fir Tree Breeder & Scientist for the Forest Improvement and Research Management Branch at the BC Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 For over 27 years, Dr. Stoehr has promoted the sound management of forest genetic resources within the British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 Since 2000, Michael has led the provincial Coastal Douglas-fir tree improvement program – the longest-running tree improvement program in Canada.
 Through his dedication to innovative research and strong scientific contributions he has greatly advanced the field of forest genetics, including the Coastal Douglas-Fir Tree Breeding program in British Columbia.

 The Institute recognizes individuals who have made innovative and outstanding achievements in forestry research in Canada.
 Recognition can be for developing new practices, processes, or techniques, or for demonstrating the practical applications of research in forestry.
 This award has the objective of encouraging innovation, exploration, application and excellence in forest research.

-- The 2018 recipient was Dr. Mike Flannigan of the Rocky Mountain Section.
+- The 2019 recipient was Dr. Lori Daniels of the Vancouver Section.

 CANADIAN FOREST MANAGEMENT GROUP ACHIEVEMENT AWARD